Lowry Avenue North Gems

 Lowry Avenue is an important artery that carves through the primarily residential Camden neighborhood of North Minneapolis.
 It boasts a host of hidden gems for those visiting the area full of local flavor, outdoor activities, and a close-knit community that drew my partner and me to purchase a home here this past spring.
 I have to be honest, my last decade residing in Minneapolis has been in South and always near East Lake Street, but I’m no stranger to different areas of North Minneapolis.

 When I initially moved to Minneapolis over a decade ago, I would cruise on my bike to Cookie Cart and pick up their delicious cookies for delivery to the University of Minnesota.
 I would ride on wide, smooth bike paths to get breakfast at Breaking Bread Café or cut through the neighborhoods to access the mountain bike trails at Theo Wirth Park.
 My band used to practice at City Sound near some of the best beer at La Doña and an incredible wine selection at Henry & Son’s.
-Hot days were easily remedied with a dip in the Webber Natural Pool, and if I wanted to pick up a new piece of art, I'd swing over to WALRUS to browse local and vintage art.
-North Minneapolis is a treasure trove.
+Hot days were easily remedied with a dip in the Webber Natural Pool and some lunch from the new community cafe, H.E.A.L.
+MPLS.

 When it came time to buy a home, I wanted to be in a place that reminded me of the neighborhoods I moved from in Milwaukee that were scrappy and persevering, sometimes even despite a lack of access to resources.
 I also craved living in a community full of other Black and Brown homeowners and renters—and current-day Camden (and especially this stretch of Lowry Avenue) is that: a community of color that has a strong sense of Northside Pride and defies the obstacles it has endured over the years.
 It has seen demographic changes from its inception and continues to evolve with the various communities that have settled here in the last century and before.